smhr/ska-src-training-containers/README.md

 Main webpage can be found in this [Indico event](https://indico.skatelescope.org/event/876/overview)

-More details soon ...

 ### Registration

 Registration is open here: [registration](https://indico.skatelescope.org/event/876/registrations/339/)

-### Preliminary programme
+### Scientific programme

+Scientific programme can be found here: [programme](https://indico.skatelescope.org/event/876/program)

 **Thursday 27/1/22:** technical support to get everything installed

-**Monday 31/1/22:** lessons and tutorials (around 3 hours in total, times TBC)
+**Monday 31/1/22:** lessons and tutorials
+- A. Bonaldi: General introduction
-- M. Massardi: Welcome, data handling challenges and portability
+- M. Massardi: Data Handling for SKA
-- P. Hartley: Introduction to the first SKA science data challenge & algorithm
+- P. Hartley: The SKA science data challenges
 - M. Malenta: Introduction to Git
 - J. Moldon: Introduction to Github/Gitlab
-- M. Parra: Hands-on Gitlab
+- M. Malenta: Introduction to Containers
-- M. Parra, M. Malenta: Introduction to Docker/Singularity containers
+- M. Malenta: Introduction to Docker
+- M. Parra: Introduction to Singularity
+- M. Parra: Hands-on: Gitlab
-- A. Clarke: Hands on Git and Containers - Beginners
+- A. Clarke: Hands-on Containers (beginners)

-**Thursday 3/2/22:** availability for Q&A (extended time zone availability)
+**Thursday 3/2/22:** availability for Q&A

-**Monday 7/2/22:** lessons and tutorials (around 3 hours in total, times TBC)
+**Monday 7/2/22:** lessons and tutorials
-- Open Q&A to follow up on the issues found
+- A. Bonaldi: Highlights of the training so far
-- J. Moldon: Intermediate Github - pull requests/command line
+- J. Moldon: Intermediate Gitlab
-- M. Malenta: Building your own custom containers
+- M. Malenta: Building your own custom container
-- A. Clarke: Hands on Git and Containers - Intermediate
+- A. Clarke: Hands-on Containers (advanced)

-**Thursday 10/2/22:** availability for Q&A (extended time zone availability)
+**Thursday 10/2/22:** availability for Q&A

-**Monday 14/2/22:** availability for Q&A (extended time zone availability)
+**Monday 14/2/22:** availability for Q&A

 # Training event materials